Syracuse, New York: Television

 According to Nielsen Media Research, Syracuse is the fifth largest television market in New York State and the 87th largest in the United States (as of the 2020–2021 TV season).
-Six major full-power stations serve the city: WSTM-TV 3 (NBC), WTVH 5 (CBS), WSYR-TV 9 (ABC), WCNY-TV 24/cable 11 (PBS), WSPX-TV 56/cable 4 (Ion), and WSYT 68/cable 8 (Fox).
-WSTM-TV also operates the area's CW affiliate on its DT2 subchannel and cable channel 6, and WSYT carries the MyNetworkTV affiliation on channel 43 and cable channel 7; both stations were previously separately-licensed stations before having their licenses returned to the FCC.
+Six major full-power stations serve the city: WSTM-TV 3 (NBC), WSYR-TV 9 (ABC), WKOF 15 (CBS), WCNY-TV 24/cable 11 (PBS), WSPX-TV 56/cable 4 (Ion), and WSYT 68/cable 8 (Fox).
+WSTM-TV also operates Roar affiliate WTVH 5, formerly the city's CBS affiliate, and the area's CW affiliate on its DT2 subchannel and cable channel 6.
+WSYT carries the MyNetworkTV affiliation on channel 43 and cable channel 7.
+Both WSTM-DT2 and WSYT-DT3 were previously separately-licensed stations before having their licenses returned to the FCC.

 Additionally, networks such as Cornerstone Television channel 11 & 22, Univision, and MTV2 are broadcast by low-power television stations.

 Syracuse University's student-run TV station is CitrusTV.
 CitrusTV programming is broadcast on the university campus on the Orange Television Network.

 Syracuse's cable television provider is Charter Spectrum (Charter Communications acquired Time Warner Cable in 2016), which, as a part of its regular and digital offerings, provides a 24-hour local news channel (Spectrum News Central New York), public access channel, and an additional PBS channel.
 Several suburbs also have access to Verizon Fios for cable television.
 Dish Network and DirecTV also provide local satellite television subscribers with local broadcast stations.